postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Next steps

-For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Creating Workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+Postman has many features that help you collaborate with your team:

+* You can you can assign _roles and permissions_ to define Postman access at the team level.
+Learn more in the [Defining roles](/docs/collaborating-in-postman/roles-and-permissions/) guide.
+* _Version control_ allows you to collaborate with teammates by working on different forks of the same Postman collection.
+Learn more in the [Using version control](/docs/collaborating-in-postman/version-control-for-collections/) guide.
-To see how you can share the APIs that your teams use internally, check out [Your private API Network](/docs/collaborating-in-postman/adding-private-network/).
+* A _Private API Network_ allows you to easily and securely share the APIs that your team uses internally.
+Learn more in the [Your Private API Network](/docs/collaborating-in-postman/adding-private-network/) guide.